BoweiPu/ToT-MBP/single/readme.md

 ## Experiments

-### TAP
+### MBP
-To reproduce the results for `TAP` all the 8 datasets in Table 1, please run the following command:
+To reproduce the results for `MBP` all the 8 datasets in Table 1, please run the following command:

 ```bash scripts/train.sh runID```